vaedprasad/PracticeProblems/README.md

 ### Sensor Mapping

 Imagine you have a constantly rotating distance sensor strapped to the top of your robot.
 The sensor can read a distance value (like an ultrasonic sensor), in addition to the angle that it is currently at (0-360, clockwise where 0 is pointing forwards).
 Your task is to form a 2d image of nearby obstacles using this sensor.
 You are operating in a `while (true)` loop, and can call dummy functions `float getDistance()` and `float getAngle()`.
-Over time build a 2D boolean array reprenting your image.
+Over time build a 2D boolean array representing your image.

 The previous paragraph assumes that the sensor reads in a direct line.
 However, most real distance sensors have something called a "beam width."
 For example, imagine you have an ultrasonic sensor with a pencil directly in front of it.
-If you rotate it a little bit so that the sensor is not pointing directly at the pencil, it might still read a short distance reading as if the pencil isn't there.
+If you rotate it a little bit so that the sensor is not pointing directly at the pencil, it might still read a short distance as if the pencil weren't there.
 Alternatively if the sensor were pointing directly at the pencil it might not see it at all.
-Basically, the concept of a beam angle introduces error into the equation, the bane of a robotics programmer.
-All sensor readings will have associated error, something we'll have to deal with.
-For now, define an arbitrary beam angle variable and try to compensate in your program.
+Basically, the concept of a beam angle introduces error into the equation: the bane of a robotics programmer.
+All sensor readings will have associated error, something we'll have to deal with extensively.
+For now, define an arbitrary beam angle variable and try to compensate for it in your program.

 If you're really insane, there's yet another degree of complexity we can add to this fun problem.
 Currently you are mapping discrete points rather than lines.
 If the robot is trapped in a circular room but has only taken 4 sensor readings, it only knows that there are 4 single-pixel obstacles around itself.
 To compensate for this we must maintain yet another 2D image, where a predicted image is formed by connecting the dots on the first image.
 Try different methods of isolating discrete obstacles, for example defining a threshold pixel distance where dots should or should not be connected.